wilfriedev/spamy/README.md

 # spamy
-Spam is an open source programming in VB.Net software.
+Spam is an open source software programmed in VB.Net.

 The website (FR): http://spamy.pe.hu/